davidsbatista/davidsbatista.net/_posts/2017-11-11-HHM_and_Naive_Bayes.md

 ## __Extra__

-There is also a very good lecture, given by [Noah Smith](https://homes.cs.washington.edu/~nasmith/) at [LxMLS2016](http://lxmls.it.pt/2016/) about Sequence Models, mainly focusing on Hidden Markov Models and it's applications from sequence learning to language modeling.
+There is also a very good lecture, given by [Noah Smith](https://homes.cs.washington.edu/~nasmith/) at [LxMLS2016](http://lxmls.it.pt/2016/) about Sequence Models, mainly focusing on Hidden Markov Models and it's applications from sequence learning to language modelling.

 [![](https://img.youtube.com/vi/8vGSAwR716k/hqdefault.jpg)](https://www.youtube.com/watch?v=8vGSAwR716k)